vegu-ai/talemate/docs/user-guide/clients/prompt-templates.md

 For good results it is **vital** that the correct prompt template is specified for whichever model you have loaded.

 Talemate does come with a set of pre-defined templates for some popular models, and has recently implemented automatic detection of the template via Huggingface's model metadata.
-This does not however always work, so understanding and specifying the correct prompt template is something you should familiarize yourself with.
+However this does not always work, so understanding and specifying the correct prompt template is something you should familiarize yourself with.

 If a client shows a yellow triangle next to it, it means that the prompt template is not set, and it is currently using the default `Alpaca` style prompt template.